-01 to 10, COM are hard-wired inputs for the control panel.
-The reaction to the triggering of an input is determined by the setting of these addresses.
-The natural reaction (a delayed alarm) is set in the factory and the input is in section C.
+01 to 04 and COM are hard-wired inputs for the control panel.
+The reactions to triggering inputs 01 to 04 are determined by the settings of addresses 01 to 04.
+The factory set natural reaction for these hard-wired inputs is a delayed alarm in section C.

 external warning output, (max.
 0.5A).
 This output is grounded during an alarm.
-The control panel also transmits the external warning relay signal for wireless sirens.
+The EW output status is also transmitted for the wireless EW siren.

 internal warning output.
 This output is grounded during an alarm.
-A standard siren can be wired between +U and IW
+A hardwired siren can be wired between +U and IW terminals (max.
+0.5A).
+The IW output status is also transmitted for the wireless IW siren.